[back] NGC 3521 in Leo [NED]

 Remarks:

 The shape of NGC 3521 seems to be very similar to the shape of M63 at first glance.
 Looking to a deep exposure like the one above (after all two hours for the luminance exposure at f3), the outer shells catch the viewers eye.
 They suggest on a collision with another galaxy in former times.
-In addition to the image of the galaxy itself the exposure "rewarded" us with seven additional special features (five of them are highlighted, when moving the mouse over the image above) : three minor planets and four quasars with a red shift bigger than one.
+In addition to the image of the galaxy itself the exposure "rewarded" us with seven additional special features: three minor planets and four quasars with a red shift bigger than one.
 Two of the three minor planets are not visible in the image above but clearly visible when animating the different luminance exposures.
 These two are 1999 XD14 (20 mag) and 2000 BU41 (22.3 mag) .
 More informations of all minor planets can be found here.

 Bemerkungen: